elenaderensis/powerbi-operational-performance-dashboard/README.md

 This project demonstrates the complete Power BI analytics workflow with focus on translating technical capability into business value.
 Key design decisions solve real operational challenges: **star schema** enables scalable growth, **SWITCH measures** reduce maintenance burden, **waterfall charts** answer "why" not just "what changed," and **scatter plots** reveal relationships that tabular reports miss.

-The dashboard's value isn't in reporting the -$265K variance—it's in immediately answering strategic questions: "Which countries need intervention?"
+The dashboard's value isn't in reporting the -$265K variance, it's in immediately answering strategic questions: "Which countries need intervention?"
 (Czech Republic, Finland, Colombia), "Where should we replicate success?"
 (Philippines model), "Where can we optimize pricing?"
 (High-volume, low-GP% accounts in scatter plot).

-**Result:** Operations meetings shifted from "What happened?" to "What should we do differently?"—exactly the outcome analytics should deliver.
+**Result:** Operations meetings shifted from "What happened?" to "What should we do differently?", exactly the outcome analytics should deliver.